microsoft/XmlNotepad/docs/help/menus.md

 - **Paste** Parse the XML in the clipboard and create new nodes in the tree under the selected node.
 - **Delete** Delete the selected node.
 - **Insert** Insert a new node of the same type (element, attribute, processing instruction, comment, etc) as the currently selected node.
 This makes it easy to build a list of nodes that have the same type.
+- **Rename** Enter edit mode on the current element or attribute so you can rename it (or type Enter key)
 - **Duplicate** Clone the selected node (and its children) and insert the clone as the next sibling.
 - **Change To** Changes the selected node to the specified node type.
 - **Goto Definition** Open the selected XInclude or open the XML Schema that defines the selected node in a new instance of XML Notepad.